 Rear-end collisions almost always point the guilty finger at the rear vehicle.
 Unfortunately, we all know too well that most people are out to make a quick buck at another persons’ expense.
 We have all experienced driving behind someone who suddenly brakes for no apparent reason… when this happens, we are led to believe that they are attempting to create a rear-end collision in exchange for a cash settlement.
 Our only recommended solution?
 Be wary of your surroundings.
 If the driver in front of you is driving in an abnormal manner, safely switch lanes and move out of the way of danger.

 Receiving Compensation in Las Vegas Wrongful Death Cases

 When an accident injury victim passes away, you simply cannot place a dollar amount on the loss.
 You can, however, seek maximum justice on the behalf of your loved one by sustaining justice of economic nature.
 (See: Nevada Personal Injury Statute of Limitations)

 Nevada offers its residents a very generous negligent infliction of emotional distress rule.
 To put it as simply as possible, if you need to file a Las Vegas wrongful death claim, you are entitled to pecuniary losses to cover funeral expenses, medical care lost financial support (past and future), and lost emotional and physical support.

 Are you are wondering how much your car accident settlement is worth?
 Nevada has a very broad negligent infliction of emotional distress rule.
 In a nutshell, if a close relative witnessed the crash firsthand, that relative may be entitled to damages for emotional distress and other losses.

 Contact An Experienced Attorney

-If you have experienced injury at the hands of a negligent driver, please contact our office for a free consultation with our aggressive Las Vegas personal injury attorney.
+If you have experienced an injury at the hands of a negligent driver, please contact our office for a free consultation with our aggressive Las Vegas car accident attorney.
 At The Injury Firm, we work on contingency; that means we do not collect a dime until you receive your maximum settlement.